GamehunterKaan/BadUSB-Browser/README.md

 # BadUSB-Browser
-Steal All Browser Credentials Via BasUSB Attack In 5 Seconds.
+Steal All Browser Credentials Via BadUSB Attack In 5 Seconds.